Yale–NUS College: Residential colleges

-Yale-NUS's student life is modelled on the residential colleges of Yale.
-There are three residential colleges named Saga, Elm and Cendana, although there are plans to build a fourth.
+Yale–NUS's student life was modelled on the residential colleges of Yale.
+There are three residential colleges named Saga, Elm and Cendana.
 Each has its own dining hall, courtyard, student suites, sky-gardens, faculty residences, study-spaces, intramural teams, and butteries, informal student-run eateries that are a Yale tradition.
 Students live in suites of six single rooms that share common space and a bathroom.
 These small-scale communities are arranged vertically in residential towers, which contain both student suites and faculty apartments.
-Floors are grouped into neighborhoods, every alternate floor equipped with its own skygarden, a landscaped outdoor space for high-rise buildings that was pioneered in Singapore.
+Floors are grouped into neighbourhoods, every alternate floor equipped with its own skygarden, a landscaped outdoor space for high-rise buildings that was pioneered in Singapore.

 The residential community includes a rector (equivalent to the position of a college master at Yale), a vice rector, faculty fellows, advisors, rector's aides, and distinguished visiting fellows.
 Students will expand their social and leadership skills while enjoying the support of "nested academic communities."

-Kyle Farley, formerly Dean of Jonathan Edwards College at Yale, served as the first Dean of Students of the college.
-Brian McAdoo, a geologist and expert in environment studies, formerly of Vassar College, served as the inaugural Rector and was rector of Elm college, while Eduardo Lage-Otero, formerly of Trinity College, was named inaugural Vice-Rector and later served as Vice-Rector of Saga College.
+Kyle Farley, formerly dean of Jonathan Edwards College at Yale, served as the first dean of students of the college.
+Brian McAdoo, a geologist and expert in environment studies, formerly of Vassar College, served as the inaugural rector and was rector of Elm college, while Eduardo Lage-Otero, formerly of Trinity College, was named inaugural vice-rector and later served as vice-rector of Saga College.
+Yale–NUS faculty members Derek Heng, a historian; Neil Clarke, a biochemist; Steven Bernasek, a chemist and former Executive Vice President (Academic Affairs); Khoo Hoon Eng, a toxicologist, Amber Carpenter, a philosophy professor; and Lynette Chua, a law professor, served as subsequent rectors of the residential colleges.

 As the first-years transitioned into the collegiate living experience, they were originally aided by Dean's Fellows, a group of recent college graduates picked from various higher educational backgrounds, including Amherst, Carleton, Princeton, Reed, Mt.
 Holyoke, Yale, and NUS.
 As of 2017, the Dean's Fellow role changed, with Residential College Advisors providing pastoral care and programmatic organising for smaller groups of first-years and Dean's Fellows providing this for the rest of the student body alongside other institutional work.
 In 2020, Residential Life Officers (RLOs) were appointed in place of Dean's Fellows.
 The RLOs work full-time on student care, community building and other responsibilities in their assigned Residential College.

 Student organisations

-Yale-NUS has over 50 student organisations for students to build on their interests or pursue new passions.
+Yale–NUS had over 50 student organisations for students to build on their interests or pursue new passions.

-The college has a number of student newspapers, magazines and journals.
-Publications include The Octant, Yale-NUS's most established publication, The Mocktant, its satirical counterpart, Tònes, a multilingual magazine, and the Yale-NUS Society for Academic Research, which publishes academic journals.
+The college had a number of student newspapers, magazines and journals.
+Publications include The Octant, Yale–NUS's most established publication, The Mocktant, its satirical counterpart, Tònes, a multilingual magazine, and the Yale–NUS Society for Academic Research, which published academic journals.